 Our services, with the help of the Criminal Law Department, include:

-- Assistance with the drafting of acts or the management of human resources in order to avoid an infringement
+- Assistance with the drafting of acts or the management of human resources in order to avoid an offence

 - Review of the risk of violations